Gholamrezadar/Universal-Function-Approximator/README.md

 Read this book for more information: [Understanding Deep Learning](https://udlbook.github.io/udlbook/)

 ## Manual Shallow NN
+Here you can see that each neuron models a line.

+When these lines are passed through ReLU activation functions, then multiplied by some weights, and finally summed, they can create a piecewise linear function. **ANY PIECEWISE LINEAR FUNCTION!** (with limited accuracy that is)

 ![mr1](images/manual_relu_1.png)

 ![mr1w](images/manual_relu_1_w.png)

 ![mr1y](images/manual_relu_1_y.png)

 ## Manual Shallow NN (Another Function)
 ![mr2](images/manual_relu_2.png)